-The Oconee Soil and Water Conservation District is a locally elected board which relies on the technical assistance of the United States Department of Agriculture (USDA)-Natural Resources Conservation Service to promote the conservation of natural resources in the county.
-Their input on the subject of soils is invaluable and all efforts to help preserve our resources in soil should be coordinated with the District.
+The Oconee Soil and Water Conservation District is a locally elected board which relies on the technical assistance of the USDA-Natural Resources Conservation Service to promote the conservation of natural resources in the county.
+Their input on the subject of soils valuable and all efforts to help preserve our resources in soil will need to be in coordination with the District.

-One of the areas that has been overlooked as a threatened resource in recent decades is soil.
+One of the areas that have been overlooked as a threatened resource in recent decades is soil.
 Historically, soil erosion was elevated to a national crisis in the Depression, which resulted in the formation of the Soil Erosion Service (now the NRCS) and local Soil & Water Conservation Districts.
 The marriage of the US Department of Agriculture with local governing bodies (by county) enabled soil loss to be swiftly abated through installation of conservation practices such as contour farming, terracing, crop residue management, crop rotation, grassed waterways, and field borders.
 Massive soil erosion was curtailed with the incorporation of these practices in typical farm operations.
 Movement away from agriculture throughout the decades following the 1930's resulted in the conversion of cropland to permanent sod, trees, and other uses.
 Thus, the awareness of the need to conserve soil and prevent erosion has taken a back seat to water quality.

-If soil erosion were as obvious today as it was during the 1930's, efforts to protect and conserve this resource would be equal to or greater than efforts to preserve water quality.
+If soil erosion was as obvious today as it was during the 1930's, efforts to protect/conserve this resource would be equal to or greater than those for water quality.
 It takes hundreds, even thousands, of years to create one inch of soil.
-With that in mind, we need to consider the following facts:
+With that in mind we need to consider the following facts: